 Our preliminary examination of human lung tumor tissue samples revealed that matrix metalloproteinases and Rac1b show increased expression in lung tumors and that expression of these genes is associated with a poor prognosis.
 Our lab team has developed transgenic mice that express MMP-3 or Rac1b in lung epithelial cells.
-These mice exhibit ECM deposition and tissue disruption characteristic of fibrosis and accelerated and spontaneous tumor development.
+These mice exhibit extracellular matrix (ECM) deposition and tissue disruption characteristic of fibrosis and accelerated and spontaneous tumor development.

-Our lab is defining the molecular mechanisms involved in MMP-induced epithelial-mesenchymal transition using sophisticated 3D cultures of lung tumor cell lines and primary lung epithelial cells.
+We're now defining the molecular mechanisms involved in MMP-induced epithelial-mesenchymal transition using sophisticated 3D cultures of lung tumor cell lines and primary lung epithelial cells.
 We're working to determine the participation of MMP-induced epithelial-mesenchymal transition in fibrosis using a transgenic model in which epithelial cells are permanently tagged and fibrosis is induced by MMP-3.
 We're also defining the stage at which MMP expression stimulates tumor progression.